tukasa0001/TownOfHost/README-EN.md

 ### DisableTasks

-It is possible to disable certain tasks.
+It is possible to disable certain tasks.<br>

 #### Settings